shanto173/SQL_2024_case_study_02_Google_play_store/README.md

+## SQL case study question answer

-## Question 1.
+### Question 1.
 You're working as a market analyst for a mobile app development company.
 Your task is to identify the most promising categories (TOP 5) for launching new free apps based on their average ratings.

 ```SQL